quicwg/multipath/draft-ietf-quic-multipath.md

 The transport parameter "active_connection_id_limit"
 {{QUIC-TRANSPORT}} limits the number of usable Connection IDs, and also limits the number of concurrent paths.
+Note that max_concurrent_paths SHOULD not be larger than active_connection_id_limit.
 However, endpoints might prefer to retain spare Connection IDs so that they can respond to unintentional migration events ({{Section 9.5 of QUIC-TRANSPORT}}).

 The transport parameter "max_concurrent_paths" only becomes effective when the enable_multipath parameter is negotiated successfully.
 Endpoints SHOULD use MP_NEW_CONNECTION_ID and MP_RETIRE_CONNECTION_ID frames to provide new Connection IDs for the peer after the enable_multipath parameter is negotiated.

-Path Identifier MUST NOT be larger or equal to the max_concurrent_paths transport parameter which is negotiated by endpoints.
+Path Identifier allocated by endpoints MUST NOT be larger or equal to the max_concurrent_paths transport parameter which is negotiated by endpoints.

 Cipher suites with nonce shorter than 12 bytes cannot be used together with the multipath extension.
 If such cipher suite is selected and the use of the